• What is Copywriting?

 5 Surprising Places Copywriters Can FInd Inspiration

 When you need to come up with a concept for a project, sometimes it’s easy and sometimes…well, your creativity could use a refill.
 But where do you refill it?
-Today’s article is all about sources for topping off your font of creativity that might now be what you’d expect.
-Read on…
+Here we delve into some sources for topping off your font of creativity that might not be what you’d expect.

-When most copywriters think about finding inspiration for their work, they think about reading other ads.
+When most copywriters (particularly ad writers) think about finding inspiration for their work, they think about reading ads.
 And sure, reading other ads to appreciate and learn from others’ work can be great.
+(You should always be keeping a pulse on the competition!)
 But sometimes reading more ads can just give you even more copywriting fatigue.

-So instead, here’s a list of five places to find copywriting inspiration that you’d probably never think of.
+So, instead, here are five places to find copywriting inspiration that you’d probably never think of.

-Children’s books.
 Writing geared toward children takes big concepts and simplifies them into easy-to-digest messages.
 And guess what?
 Sometimes that’s exactly what you have to do as a copywriter.
 Just because you’re selling a gizmo that’s precisely what your target audience needs doesn’t mean you can skip ahead to just saying “buy this!”
 You need to break down your message to make it simple to understand and digest.
+(Here are some other book recommendations for inspiration.)

-Stand up comedy.
-The crux of most great stand-up comedy routines is that they expose all of the silly little things that we do or experience in our lives and make us realize exactly how absurd they are.
+The crux of most great stand-up comedy routines is that they expose all the silly little things that we do or experience in our lives and make us realize exactly how absurd they are.
 And, generally, that makes us laugh.
 Well, that same exposing of the absurdities and idiosyncrasies can also serve as inspiration to help you convey them in your ads.
-Even if you’re not writing funny copy, it’s still likely that it will be useful to convey the absurdities, frustrations and problems that your client’s product or service solves.
+Even if you’re not writing funny copy, it’s still likely that it will be useful to convey the absurdities, frustrations, and problems that your client’s product or service solves.
+(We have an interesting post about how using improve techniques can improve your copywriting here.)

-Cosmopolitan covers.
 Yes, that Cosmo.
-Hands down, there is no magazine out there that is better at crafting benefits that hit right at the heart of what their target audience wants and needs.
-“Look Leaner Naked” “117 New Style Ideas Already in Your Wardrobe” “The Fierce New Secret to Success” If you’re looking for a different way to hit your target audience’s desires or pain points with your benefit to consumer, hit up Cosmo magazine.
+Hands down, there is no magazine that is better at crafting benefits that hit right at the heart of what their target audience wants and needs.
+“Look Leaner Naked,” “117 New Style Ideas Already in Your Wardrobe,” “The Fierce New Secret to Success.”
+If you’re looking for a different way to hit your target audience’s desires or pain points with your benefit to consumer, hit up Cosmo magazine.

-Back cover copy.
-This is the copy you find on the back of paperback novels.
+This is the copy you find on the back of paperbacks.
+(It’s called “flap” or “jacket copy” for hardcover books.)
 The back cover copy I’m referring to most specifically is the copy on the back of thrillers and romance novels.
-The goal of this copy is to convey some of the story to get a bookstore browser interested but withhold just enough to make them want to purchase.
-There is no copy quite so good at piquing interest as back cover copy.
-If you need to whet your target audience’s appetite and get them wanting more, head over to your local bookshop.
+The goal of this copy is to convey some of the story to get a bookstore or internet browser interested but withhold just enough to make them want to purchase.
+There is no copy quite so good at piquing interest as back cover (or jacket) copy.
+If you need to whet your target audience’s appetite and get them wanting more, head over to your local bookshop or visit Amazon.

-Your turn!
-In what unusual places or ways do you find inspiration?
+In what unusual places or ways do you find copy inspiration?
 Let us know in the comments below!

 Filed Under: Copywriting Tips Tagged With: copywriting ideas, Productivity